Online planning register and decision notices

 The online user guide (PDF, 156.27 KB) can help with any other questions you may have.

 For a list of new planning applications, decisions made and any appeals, see below:

 Only valid planning applications are published on the online planning register.
-If the planning fee isn't paid, or information is missing, the registration process will not start.
-If an application is invalid, an email will be sent to the applicant or the agent, within five working days of receipt.
+If the planning fee is not paid, or information is missing, the registration process will not start.
+If an application is invalid, an email will be sent to the applicant or the agent, within 5 working days of receipt.

 Once an application has been acknowledged as valid, it will be published on the online planning register.
 The publicity expiry date will indicate when a proposal is under consideration.